eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

 expect(wrapper.is('.foo')).to.equal(true)</code>
 </pre>
 We're using the mount method imported from avoriaz, and then calling <code>is</code> on the wrapper.
 Under the hood, mount mounts the Vue component and creates a wrapper class with methods to test the Vue component.
-Above we use the <a href="https://eddyerburgh.gitbooks.io/avoriaz/content/api/mount/is.html" target="_blank">is method</a>, but there are loads more to choose from.
-Have a look through <a href="https://eddyerburgh.gitbooks.io/avoriaz/content/api/mount/" target="_blank">the docs</a> for the full list.
+Above we use the <a rel="noopener" href="https://eddyerburgh.gitbooks.io/avoriaz/content/api/mount/is.html" target="_blank">is method</a>, but there are loads more to choose from.
+Have a look through <a rel="noopener" href="https://eddyerburgh.gitbooks.io/avoriaz/content/api/mount/" target="_blank">the docs</a> for the full list.
 A useful method is find.
 This searches the wrapper for elements matching a selector and returns an array of wrappers made from the elements found.
 <pre><code class="javascript">const wrapper = mount(Foo);
 const p = wrapper.find('p')[0];</code>